Deer Meat Safety Precautions

 What did we find?

-During the 2019 Great Bay Deer Hunt, successful hunters were asked to provide muscle and liver tissue samples from their harvested deer for PFAS testing.
-US Fish and Wildlife Service staff assisted in collecting tissue samples for the Department during the registration process.
-These samples were then sent to a lab at the University of Connecticut to screen for PFAS chemicals.
-Sixteen (16) deer were sampled, yielding 16 muscle samples and 15 liver samples for a total of 31 tissue samples collected and tested.
+During the 2019 Great Bay Deer Hunt, successful hunters provided muscle and liver tissue samples from their harvested deer for PFAS testing.
+Sixteen (16) deer were sampled, yielding 16 muscle samples and 15 liver samples.
 Each sample was tested for 14 PFAS compounds with the following results:

 • PFOS was the only PFAS chemical detected in any of the 31 tissue samples.